 A: Your Personal Trainer Certification CFT package should include the following:

-A: The "How to Complete your Course" information packet contains step-by-step review and preparation information for each of the three available testing options: Home Study Examination, Online Examination and Seminar Examination.
+A: The "How to Complete your Course" information packet contains step-by-step review and preparation information for each of the three available testing options: Home Study Examination and Online Examination.
 Review the packet for study options and testing procedures.

 A: The Practice Examination is not required, but it is highly recommended.

 A: The Workbook and Study Guide provides assistance in the retention of the course material.
 You are not required to submit the workbook in for grading.
 However, experience has shown that individuals who faithfully use the Workbook and Study Guide achieve greater understanding of the course materials than those who do not use a workbook.
 ISSA recommends that you actively use the Workbook and Study Guide to prepare for the fitness course examination.